 Hearing loss is graded as mild, moderate, severe, or profound.

-At Wilt & Associates, our Kentucky personal injury lawyers represent folks who have sustained vision and/or hearing loss because od:
+At Wilt Injury Lawyers, our Kentucky personal injury lawyers represent folks who have sustained vision and/or hearing loss because od:

 - Car, truck, motorcycle, and other types of vehicle accidents.
 Passengers and drivers who suffer a concussion or a traumatic brain injury can suffer vision or hearing loss.
 A loose piece of windshield glass or any debris can damage the eye or puncture an eardrum.
 An exploding airbag can cause temporary or permanent blindness.